fi-ts/cloudctl/README.md

 ## Billing

-The usage is calculated always withing a time window.
+The usage is calculated always within a time window.
 The beginning of the time window can be specified by `--from` and if required `--to` specifies the end of the time window to look at.
 The end defaults to `now`.

 Example calculation: